smlhelp/book/src/concepts/lazy.md

 Here, we have a value `fibs : int lazylist` that represents the entire list of fibonacci numbers.
-Instead of immediately evaluating the tail of the list, the lazy list allows us to delay the computation.
-We can exploit this by delaying the circular evaluation of `fib' y (x + y)`.
+Instead of immediately evaluating the tail of the list, the lazy list allows us to wait until a later time to continue iterating the list.
+We can exploit this by later triggering the evaluation of `fib' y (x + y)`.

-Note that if you tried to do this with normal lists, we would get some circular reasoning since the computation is not being delayed.
+Note that if you tried to do this with normal lists, we would get some circular evaluation since the computation is not being delayed.
 For example:

 ```sml
 (* Example REPL Output *)